Calm, committed and compassionate.

 These positive qualities and hundreds more define the role of the nurse, a role that rises to the top of a variety of charts.
 For the second consecutive year, nurse practitioner (NP) was ranked first on the U.S. News & World Report 2023 Best Health Care Jobs list, and NP was also ranked second on the 100 Best Jobs list.

 As science advances and the nursing shortage continues, opportunities for nurses to find meaningful, well-paying work only continue to grow.
-In this post, we’ll identify 10 nursing trends to look for in 2022.
+In this blog, we’ll identify 10 nursing trends for 2023.

 1. Online Nursing Programs Will Continue to Be Popular.

 For nurses, online education should only increase in significance.
-Online programs have long been used to further education, create new opportunities, and advance careers.
-As technology continues to advance and become even more prevalent in our everyday lives, new nursing trends in online education are emerging with increased emphasis on:
+Online programs have long been used to further education, create new opportunities and advance careers.
+As technology continues to advance and become even more prevalent in our everyday lives, new trends in online education are emerging with increased emphasis on:

 - Artificial intelligence in education